 5.5.2 The client shall confirm the cease and desist order;

 5.5.3 Should the client breach this confirmation HCA reserves the right to take appropriate legal action.

-5.6 Acceptance of these conditions by the client will be established during audits to ensure a correct use of the Mark(s) once certification has been achieved i.e. the correct use of HCA’s mark will be reviewed at every audit and comment made in the audit report.
+5.6 Acceptance of these conditions by the client will be established during audits to ensure the correct use of the HCA Trademark once certification has been achieved i.e. the correct use of the HCA trademark will be reviewed at every audit and comment made in the audit report.